DataBiosphere/dos-dss-lambda/README.md

 If you have a problem accessing the service or deploying it for yourself, please head over to [the Issues](https://github.com/DataBiosphere/dos-dss-lambda/issues) to let us know!

+### Release strategy

+Releases are marked with a GitHub Release and a tagged commit in the format `x.y.z`.
+At the time of writing, this project is not being continuously deployed.

 ## TODO